Ängarna: two special holiday homes in the heart of Småland.

 Mountain biking.
 There are mountainbikes available.
 In the surrounding area you can enjoy mountain biking on the various forest and gravel paths.
 Big chance you’ll see a moose or some other wildlife.

-Looking for wildlife .
+Looking for wildlife.
 In the area are moose, deers, and lots of other wild animals.
 We regularly go out for a ‘wild spot adventure’ with our 4×4 WD Jeep.
 Besides spotting animals, the area is also popular for people who love fishing and nature photography.
-For fishing you need a permit.
+For fishing or hunting you need a permit.

 Restaurants and food.
 In the places around Ängarna there are plenty of restaurants and cafes.
 In many of these places you can have a hot daymeal or at weekdays between noon a special offer.
-Fast food chains like Max Hamburger Restaurants, Mc Donald’s, Burger King or Sibylla are located along the main routes and in the centres.
+Fast food chains as Max Hamburger Restaurants, Mc Donald’s and Burger King are located along the main routes and in the centres.
 Also most larger places have pizzerias and kebab restaurants.

 Glasriket: In this area are a large number of factories where you can take a look at the glass blazers.
 At www.glasriket.se/en you will find an overview of all the glass blow factories and the opening hours.